stepheff1994/second-group-project/README.md

 🔍 A Meural made using node.js, express.js, mySQL, Sequelize ORM and handlebars.js that allows users from little children to adults to draw an image and share with anyone.

 ## User Story
+ we can copy here the yser story in the presentation

 ## Acceptance Criteria